carmenvkrol/bloc-pomodoro/README.md

 LESS
 ------------
 This app uses the CSS pre-processor [LESS](http://lesscss.org/) in order to facilitate styling with [Bootstrap](http://getbootstrap.com/css/), which is included.
-LESS files can be found in the CSS folders under the core and users directories - all of which are located in the public directory.
+LESS files can be found in the CSS folders under the core and users directories - both of which are located in the public directory.
 (See Directory Structure section above to locate these).
 In order for these files to be converted into CSS, and modify styling in the views, save LESS files within these CSS folders.